Turkey - In the Field

 Fire Restrictions and Prescribed Burns

-Colorado has several active wildfires and fire restrictions/bans are in place across most of the state.
+Colorado is a high wildfire area, and there are often fire restriction and/or bans around the state.
 Some planned, or prescribed, burns occur during hunting seasons, which can lead to road closures.
 Closures of areas can change quickly (even daily or hourly) and your hunting destination or access route may be affected.
 Prior to license purchase, scouting or hunting, learn about closures and plan alternative routes and areas to hunt.

 Firewood